ammar-tanwar/bloglearnbay/posts/no-code-machine-learning-just-gone-viral-but-what's-that.md

 Big platforms like Tesla, Walmart, and P&G are enjoying the endless advantages of Data science.
 In short, they are making the market competition for SMEs tougher.
 Adapting the proper infrastructure of AI and ML is quite expensive for small to medium business entities.
 But without these technologies, there is no room for saving existence in the current marketplace.

 <a href="https://www.learnbay.co/data-science-course/what-is-supervised-and-unsupervised-learning-in-machine-learning/" target="_blank">Machine Learning (ML)</a> is a critical component of AI and Data Science, and it can be found in a variety of industries ranging from medical to finance.
-In most cases, machine learning is required to analyze the data, which is often unstructured.
+In most cases, Machine Learning is required to analyze the data, which is often unstructured.
 After that, we'll need AI to provide highly personalized services on a huge scale.

 <img src="https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/nocode-2.jpeg" style="width:100%" class="img"/></img>

-## How does no-code machine learning come to a highlight?
+## How does no-code Machine Learning come to a highlight?

-Understanding a deep machine learning approach appears to be a difficult task; advanced **machine learning** knowledge is required in order to solve unstructured problems sequentially.
-The topic of **machine learning** is very broad and complex.
-As a result, a new topic called no code machine learning has emerged, which requires only prior and basic knowledge of ML.
+Understanding a deep Machine Learning approach appears to be a difficult task; advanced **Machine Learning** knowledge is required in order to solve unstructured problems sequentially.
+The topic of **Machine Learning** is very broad and complex.
+As a result, a new topic called no code Machine Learning has emerged, which requires only prior and basic knowledge of ML.

 ## How ML and No code ML are linked together?
-**Machine learning** with no code is a subset of machine learning that seeks to make it more accessible. **No code Machine learning uses a development platform with a code-free drag and drop interface, which is basically grounded on ML and AI-based models.** With **no code ML** , non-technical individuals can quickly categorize, assess, and construct accurate models for making predictions.
+**Machine Learning** with no code is a subset of Machine Learning that seeks to make it more accessible. **No code Machine Learning uses a development platform with a code-free drag and drop interface, which is basically grounded on ML and AI-based models.** With **no code ML** , non-technical individuals can quickly categorize, assess, and construct accurate models for making predictions.

 <img src="https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/nocode-3.jpeg" style="width:100%" class="img"/></img>

-It's crucial to understand the distinctions between traditional and no-code machine learning before we get into all of the reasons why your firm requires no-code solutions.
+It's crucial to understand the distinctions between traditional and no-code Machine Learning before we get into all of the reasons why your firm requires no-code solutions.

 ### Traditional ML:-